 Changes made by the University may include changes to the content and structure of the course as well as the location, dates, times and method of its delivery.
 If any change we propose would result in you receiving a materially different service to that which you agreed when accepting your place on the course, you will be given the opportunity to Transfer to a different course or, in exceptional cases, withdraw from your course without further liability.

-e) These terms (which include the Fee Schedule) constitute the entire agreement between you and the University and you confirm that in accepting your place you have not relied on, and shall have no right or remedy in respect of, any statement, representation, assurance or warranty (whether made negligently or innocently) other than as expressly set out in these terms.
+e) These Terms (which include the Fee Schedule and any term of the Instalment Schedule expressly incorporated by these Terms and/or the Fee Schedule and any separate offer documentation and correspondence received by you and stated as forming part of these Terms pursuant to paragraphs 3(c) and 4(c) of these Terms) constitute the entire agreement between you and the University and you confirm that in accepting your place you have not relied on, and shall have no right or remedy in respect of, any statement, representation, assurance or warranty (whether made negligently or innocently) other than as expressly set out in these Terms.

 Back to top